More Miracle than Bird – Dramatis Personae

 —Ezra on W. B.

-Ezra Pound remains known for his Cantos, and also for his fascist views, which involved strong support of Mussolini and virulent anti-Semitism, and led to his incarceration for insanity for twelve years.
+Ezra Pound remains well known for his Cantos, his support of other writers, and his fascist views, which involved strong support of Mussolini and virulent anti-Semitism, leading to his incarceration for insanity for twelve years.

 The author of six novels, a novella and two plays, Olivia was also W. B. Yeats’ first lover, coaxing the nervous poet to kiss her when he was an inexperienced 30-year-old.
 This is one of several poems he wrote later on.